stephaneAG/Popcorntime/README.md

 Available as a [webversion](http://stephaneadamgarnier.com/Popcorntime)

-Big thanks to the PTR team behind popcorn-time-remote, available at [MickdeGraaf's popcorn-time-remote](https://github.com/MickdeGraaf/popcorn-time-remote)
+Big thanks to the PTR team behind popcorn-time-remote, the PT team, and MickdeGraaf's ( repo available at [MickdeGraaf's popcorn-time-remote](https://github.com/MickdeGraaf/popcorn-time-remote) )

 popcorn-time-mod